 (ii) (for Trials proposed on a transitional basis pursuant to Directive 2001/20 and the Italian legislation still in force):

-The Sponsor filed, by the legal deadline, and application for authorization of the Trial with AIFA (the “Competent Authority”) by virtue of Italian Legislative Decree no. 158 of 13 September 2012 (“Balduzzi Decree”), converted by Law no. 189 of 8 November 2012;
+The Sponsor filed, by the legal deadline, and application for authorization of the Trial with AIFA (the “Competent Authority”) by virtue of Italian Legislative Decree no. 158 of 13 September 2012 (“Balduzzi Decree”), converted by Law no. 189 of 8 November 2012 and on _____ AIFA issued its authorization;

-(in the event the Entity is the Coordinating Centre in Italy): on _____, the Ethics Committee competent for the Entity issued a Single Opinion in favour of carrying out the Trial;
+(in the event the Entity is the Coordinating Centre in Italy): on _____, the Ethics Committee Territoriale Lombardia 5issued a Single Opinion in favour of carrying out the Trial;

 Or

-(in the event the Entity is not the Coordinating Centre in Italy): Pursuant to Article 7 of Legislative Decree no. 211 of 24 June 2003, on ____, the Sponsor obtained the Single Opinion in favour of the conduct of the Trial from the Ethics Committee ______, to which the Coordinating Centre of the Trial for Italy belongs; and, on _____, the competent Ethics Committee expressed a favourable opinion on the conduct of the Trial, accepting the aforementioned favourable Single Opinion;
+(in the event the Entity is not the Coordinating Centre in Italy): Pursuant to Article 7 of Legislative Decree no. 211 of 24 June 2003, on ____, the Sponsor obtained the Single Opinion in favour of the conduct of the Trial from the Ethics Committee ______, to which the Coordinating Centre of the Trial for Italy belongs; and, the independent Ethics Committee Territoriale Lombardia 5 does not oppose to the entrance of the entity to the trial.
+The Entity enters in the trial on the basis of favourable opinion of the coordinating center ethic committee on _____;

 In accordance with Article 76 of the Regulation and the applicable national provisions, Sponsor took out an insurance policy as detailed in Article 8 of this Agreement;

-(if the case occurs) during the negotiation of this Agreement, the Parties relied on the scheme approved by the National Coordination Center of Territorial Ethics Committees pursuant to Article 2, Paragraph 6, of the Law no.3 of 11 January 2018 and, respecting the homogeneity of the administrative, economic, insurance aspects referred to therein, have decided to integrate and/or modify the relative provisions, for the purposes of regulating the specificities and peculiarities of the Trial, on the basis of the following reasons (indicate): _______

 In consideration of the foregoing, it is hereby agreed as follows

 Art.
 1 – Entirety of Agreement